-Alla Vedova, in a side alley of the busy Strada Nova, prepares delicious meatballs, polpette, to have at the bar with a glass of wine but having a full meal there is an unforgettable experience.
+Alla Vedova, in a side alley of the busy Strada Nova, prepares delicious meatballs, or polpette, to have at the bar with a glass of wine but having a full meal there is an unforgettable experience.
 The setting is traditional and the food very good.

 In the area adjacent to the Strada Nova, the road linking the station to Venice city center, many bars and restaurants offer their delicatessen in a quaint setting on charming canals.

-For a more elegant and refined meal, try Anice Stellato, which has a friendly staff, captivating atmosphere, and very nice wine list.
+For a more elegant and refined meal, try Anice Stellato, which has a friendly staff, a captivating atmosphere, and a very nice wine list.

 Do you need help find your way to some amazing local places to eat while in Cannaregio?
-Book a connection with a Prontopia local and get in-person help getting around in Cannaregio – the largest sestiere in Venice!
+Book a connection with a Prontopia local assistant and get in-person help getting around in Cannaregio – the largest sestiere in Venice!